 Had LAP-BAND® Surgery and Need Help?

 We now know that LAP-BAND® surgery carries a risk for long-term complications and the band also may require frequent adjustment.
 Because of this, and because we now have many better weight loss options, many bariatric surgery centers such as the BMCC no longer recommend it for patients.
 If you have a LAP-BAND®, you may need frequent fills, assessments when problems arise, and may also run into more serious problems long-term.
 A LAP-BAND® revision may be necessary to treat band related complications and give you the meaningful and lasting weight loss experience that you deserve.

 What is LAP-BAND® Revision Surgery?

-A LAP-BAND® revision consists of a LAP-BAND® removal and a revision to another more effective bariatric surgery, such as gastric bypass surgery or a sleeve gastrectomy.
+A LAP-BAND® revision consists of LAP-BAND® removal surgery and a revision to another more effective bariatric surgery, such as gastric bypass surgery or a sleeve gastrectomy.
 These surgeries are still performed laparoscopically, which means they’re less invasive than traditional open surgery.
 If you have struggled with, or continue to struggle with obesity, then a revision bariatric surgery procedure can be an effective tool to help you achieve your weight loss goals.
 Our double-board-certified bariatric surgeon has helped hundreds of Lap-Band procedure patients to transition to a more effective surgery and achieve lasting weight loss.